Digital Documentation Class 9 Notes

 (e) Selecting non-consecutive text items

-(f) Find and Replace
+(g) Find and Replace

 This feature is used to search for a text and replace it with other text.
+Click on Edit → “Find & Replace” dialog box to replace the text.

-(g) Jumping to the page number
+(h) Jumping to the page number

-Sometimes we may require to jump to a particular page number.
-‘Go to Page’ feature of Writer is useful.
-To do this, select the Edit Menu→ Go to Page (Keyboard shortcut: Ctrl+G).
+Some time we require to jump to a particular page number.
+It becomes difficult to scroll down if it is a large document with several pages.
+Click on Edit Menu→ Go to Page (Keyboard shortcut: Ctrl+G).

-(h) Non-printing characters
+Non-printing characters

-(i) Checking spelling and grammar
+(j) Checking spelling and grammar

-To check the spelling and grammar of the document (or selected text), select Tools → Spelling and Grammar, or click the Spelling and Grammar button on the Standard toolbar, or press the keyboard key F7.
+The LibreOffice Writer helps us to correct the spelling and grammar.
+It can be used separately or in combination with the spelling checker.
+Click on Tools → Spelling and Grammar, or click the Spelling and Grammar button on the Standard toolbar, or press the keyboard key F7.

 Formatting a document

-Removing manual formatting
+(a) Removing manual formatting

-Format → Clear Direct Formatting from the Menu bar, or click the Clear Direct Formatting button on the
+To remove manual formatting.
+For this, select the text and choose Format → Clear Direct Formatting from the Menu bar, or click the Clear Direct Formatting button on the Formatting toolbar, or use Ctrl+M from the keyboard.

-Common text formatting
+(b) Common text formatting

-Some of the common text formatting features.
+Some of the common text formatting features are:

 1. Changing font size – by selecting font size.